aupac/ember-aupac-typeahead/README.md

 -  `datasetName` : (default: 'default') the name of the dataset.
 -  `limit` : (default: 15) the maximum number of results to display to the user.
 -  `display` : (default: will display the returned item as is) function that displays the selected item to the user, signature `function(model)`.
--  `suggestionTemplate` : an HTMLBars template used for suggestions, attribute bindings should be specified under the model object. ie `{{model.firstName}}`.
+-  `suggestionTemplate` : a precompiled HTMLBars template used for suggestions, attribute bindings should be specified under the model object. ie `{{model.firstName}}`.
--  `notFoundTemplate` : an HTMLBars template that is rendered when no results are found.
+-  `notFoundTemplate` : a precompiled HTMLBars template that is rendered when no results are found.
--  `pendingTemplate` :  an HTMLBars template that is rendered when loading the result set but not yet resolved.
+-  `pendingTemplate` :  a precompiled HTMLBars template that is rendered when loading the result set but not yet resolved.
--  `headerTemplate` : an HTMLBars template displayed at the top of the search results.
+-  `headerTemplate` : a precompiled HTMLBars template displayed at the top of the search results.
--  `footerTemplate` : an HTMLBars template displayed at the bottom of the search results.
+-  `footerTemplate` : a precompiled HTMLBars template displayed at the bottom of the search results.

 See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#options) for a more complete description of the items below.
 -  `highlight`: (default: true) true if matching text be highlighted in the search results.